ChujunZong/dlca_platform_zong/README.md

 # DLCA Platform Prototype

+**This is the platform prototype of GraphDLCA.
+The related publication is Graph-based database structure and calculation framework for automated dynamic life cycle assessment of buildings, available: https://doi.org/10.1016/j.autcon.2026.107183.**

+**The original code is available upon request.
+For differences, please always refer to the original code and descriptions in the publication.**

 This repository contains the source code of the DLCA platform prototype, including:

 - `dlca-frontend/` – React + Vite frontend